HimaxWiseEyePlus/bsp_tflu/HIMAX_WE1_EVB_user_guide/README.md

 # HIMAX WE1 EVB USER GUIDE

 HIMAX WE1 EVB includes Himax WE-I Plus MCU, image sensor and rich peripheral supports.
 The details are given in the following paragraph.

+HIMAX WE1 EVB now supports to program with Arduino, more details can be found [here](https://github.com/HimaxWiseEyePlus/bsp_tflu/tree/master/HIMAX_WE1_Plus_Arduino#--programming-the-himax-we1-evb-with-arduino--)

 ## Table of contents